-The Windows Operating System (OS) Loader, which consists of the binary WINLOAD.EFI, is the operating system loader that loads the operating system kernel (ntoskrnl.exe) and other boot stage binary image files.
+The Windows Operating System (OS) Loader, which consists of the binaries WINLOAD.EFI and WINLOAD.EXE, is the operating system loader that loads the operating system kernel (ntoskrnl.exe) and other boot stage binary image files.
 The Windows OS Loader is a part of BitLocker Drive Encryption, which is a data protection feature of the Windows 10 operating system which encrypts data on a storage volume.